 In a rut?
-Feel depressed with NO motivation to clean or do anything?
-Here’s what helped me – and it was such simple cleaning motivation advice that I find myself using often.
+Feeling overwhelmed with NO motivation to clean your messy house or declutter or do anything?
+Here’s what helped me get motivated – and it was such simple cleaning motivation advice that I find myself using often.

 Hopefully, it will help you as much as it helped me.